oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 }
 ```

-In the test class above, the first test `testPostQuiz_noCSRFToken()` verifies the quiz cannot be submited without the CSRF token, even if the user did sign in.
+In the test class above, the first test `testPostQuiz_noCSRFToken()` verifies the quiz cannot be submitted without the CSRF token, even if the user did sign in.
 In the second test `testPostQuiz()`, the CSRF token is added to the mock request with `mutateWith(csrf())`, so the expected response status is HTTP 200 OK.
-The third test `testGetQuiz_noAuth` verifies a request of the quiz will be redirected (to Okta sign in form) if the user is not authenticated.
+The third test `testGetQuiz_noAuth` verifies a request of the quiz will be redirected (to Okta sign-in form) if the user is not authenticated.
 And the last test `testGetQuiz()` verifies the quiz can be accessed if the user has been authenticated with an OIDC login.

-Before running the application, as `quiz` is not a standard scope, or a scope defined in Okta, you have to define it for the default authorization server.
+Before running the application, as `quiz` is not a standard scope or a scope defined in Okta, you have to define it for the default authorization server.
 Sign in to the Okta dashboard, and in the left menu, go to **Security > API**, the choose the **default** authorization server.
 In the **Scopes** tab, click **Add Scope**.
 Set the scope name as `quiz` and add a description, leave all the remaining fields with default values and click on **Create**.
 Now the `quiz` scope can be required during the OIDC login.

 {% img blog/thymeleaf-security/add-scope.png alt:"Add Scope Page" width:"800" %}{: .center-image }

 Run the application without adding the `quiz` scope to the `application.yml` file, sign in and you should not see the quiz link yet.
 If you make a GET request with the browser to http://localhost:8080/quiz, the response will be 403 Forbidden.

 Now add `quiz` to the list of scopes in the Okta configuration in `application.yml`.
-The final configuration should look like:
+The final configuration should look like this:

 ```yml
 spring: